robtweed/qoper8-cp/README.md

 This simple example creates a pool of just a single Child Process (the default configuration) and allows you to process a message of type *myMessage*

 First, let's define the Message Handler Script file.
 We'll use the example above.
-Note that, since it needs to be handled as a Module by Node.js, you should specify a file extension of *.mjs*:
+Note that, since it needs to be handled as a Module by Node.js, you should specify a file extension of *.mjs*  (If you are using Bun.js then you can use either a *.js* or *.mjs* file extension):

 ### myMessage.mjs